Anorexia and Bulimia Treatment in Westborough, MA—Worcester Therapy and Counseling

 - Responding to food consumption, in particular a binge, with unhealthy behaviors that try to offset caloric intake such as misusing medications such as diuretics or laxative; self-induced vomiting; fasting excessively; exercising unreasonably.

-While reading about anorexia and bulimia, if you recognized any of the behaviors and/or attitudes in your own life, know that therapy is available at Thriveworks Westborough, MA.
+While reading about anorexia and bulimia, if you recognized any of the behaviors and/or attitudes in your own life, know that therapy is available at Thriveworks Counseling in Westborough, MA.
 Our counselors have helped many clients re-establish a healthy body image and healthy eating habits, and we want to offer everyone the holistic care they need.

 When you call our office to schedule treatment, here are a few things you can expect from us.
 We offer convenient weekend and evening sessions, and we never put clients on a waitlist.
 Instead, many people see their counselor within 24 hours of their call.
 When you set up an appointment, a person will answer your call and help you.
 We also accept many different forms of insurance.